Traversio

 }

-If you want a bounded recent-event buffer for support export, attach SSHClientLogRecorder through diagnostics.logHandler(minimumLevel:) or SSHClientLogHandler.recorder(...).
+For a bounded recent-event buffer that can be exported with support data, attach SSHClientLogRecorder through diagnostics.logHandler(minimumLevel:) or SSHClientLogHandler.recorder(...).

 If you already have your own logging pipeline, use SSHClientLogHandler.sink(...) instead and forward each SSHClientLogEvent yourself.